conjurinc/apidocs/src/host_factory.create.md

 |422|A host factory with that ID already exists|

 + Parameters
-    + id: redis/default (string, optional) - ID of the host factory, query-escaped
+    + id: redis (string, optional) - ID of the host factory, query-escaped
     + roleid: cucumber:group:security_admin (string) - Fully qualified ID of a Conjur role that the host factory will act as, query-escaped
     + ownerid: cucumber:group:security_admin (string, optional) - Fully qualified ID of a Conjur role that will own the new host factory, query-escaped
     + layers%5B%5D: redis (string) - ID of the layer the host-factory can enroll hosts for, query-escaped.
 Can be specified multiple times.